 This bill amends West Virginia Code ยง62-12-23 to enhance the notification process for parole hearings and expand the rights of individuals involved.
 It stipulates that, in addition to victims, other notified persons listed on the parole hearing notification form can submit written statements and speak at the parole board hearings.
 The bill also allows offenders to submit written statements and provide names of witnesses to speak at their parole hearings.
 The Parole Board will have discretion over the number of individuals allowed to speak and the duration of their speaking time.

-The bill requires that the prosecuting attorney prepare a parole hearing notification form that includes essential details about the case and the individuals involved.
-It mandates that the Parole Board notify all relevant parties at least 45 days before a hearing, ensuring that victims and their immediate family members receive certified mail notifications.
-The changes aim to ensure that all parties have a voice in the parole process, thereby promoting transparency and fairness in the decision-making regarding parole.
+The bill requires that the prosecuting attorney prepare a parole hearing notification form that includes essential details about the case and the individuals involved, including victims and their immediate family members.
+It mandates that the Parole Board notify all relevant parties at least 45 days before the hearing, ensuring that victims and other notified persons are informed of their rights to participate.
+The changes aim to create a more inclusive process for parole hearings, allowing for a broader range of voices to be heard while maintaining the procedural integrity of the parole system.

 Statutes affected: Introduced Version: 62-12-23